San Diego Child Abuse Defense Lawyer

 In addition to losing custody of children, you might spend a lot of time behind bars, and you will need to learn about child abuse cases and how to protect yourself if you want to build a solid defense.
 At the Law Office of George Gedulin in San Diego, we understand that child abuse is not always as straightforward as people think.
 Each case requires a careful look at the details, and many claims may not have any basis in fact whatsoever.

 Child Abuse Charges

 Child abuse is an encompassing term that includes many categories of abuse.
-Physical, sexual, and emotional abuse are all considered criminal under California law, but are more likely to fall under child endangerment charges instead of child abuse if there is no injury present.
+Emotion, physical, and sexual abuse are all considered criminal under California law, but are more likely to fall under child endangerment charges instead of child abuse if there is no injury present.
 Negligence during supervision is also a criminal offense of child endangerment.

 Any sexual or physical activity that causes physical or emotional trauma is often considered child abuse and may be punishable by imprisonment, fines, and registration as a sex offender.
 If you do not understand the charges that have been brought against you, our firm can help you understand exactly what you are facing so you can make informed decisions regarding your case.

 Learning about physical abuse is a smart move when your goal is to avoid going to jail.
 If someone has accused you of causing bodily harm to a child, then the court could convict you of this crime before you know it.
 Violations can include punching, kicking or slapping a child, and investigators will look for signs of abuse to build a case against you.

 Marks, cuts, and other injuries can act as red flags that will put you under the spotlight during an abuse case.
 The courts will even consider whether the child is dehydrated or malnourished when deciding what course of action to take.